-I make the “artistic practice” my research field, but always as a dilettante, the person who loves and hates at the same time (or else I love it because I hate it), the person who faces the dominant culture, that challenges perception and convention, which demystifies authority.
+I make the “artistic practice” my research field, but always as a dilettante, the person who loves and hates at the same time (or else I love it because I hate it), the person who faces the dominant culture, who challenges perception and convention, who demystifies authority.
 I don’t make art, I look at it.
-I am a participant watcher (also known as nerd) motivated by the same obsession that drives a collector to action, the one doing everything to get the stamp missing in the collection (a stamp that probably doesn’t exist).
+I am a participant observer (also known as nerd) motivated by the same obsession that drives a collector to action, the one doing everything to get the stamp missing in the collection (a stamp that probably doesn’t exist).

 My current dilettante investigation is driven by a major operational concept called PetaByte Age, as defined by author Chris Anderson in an article published in Wire magazine: “The End of Theory: the data deluge makes the scientific method obsolete” (June 2008).
 Chris Anderson starts his thought by quoting the so proclaimed statistician George Box, who, 30 years ago, said that ”all models are wrong, but some are useful”.
 And then he explains why this assumption is even more accurate in nowadays informational society: